 TIP: If you have a pebbled shower floor that is impossible to clean, Bar Keepers Friend will get it clean!

-3) This Hydrogen Peroxide Disinfecting Spray is what I use to disinfect my kitchen & bathroom counters.
-The reason that it is so amazing is that it kills bacteria and viruses in 30 seconds and it doesn’t have any harsh fumes.
-So you will have a clean and disinfected kitchen without the strong smell of bleach.
+3) This Disinfecting Spray is what I use to disinfect my kitchen & bathroom counters.
+The reason that it is so amazing is that it kills bacteria and viruses and it doesn’t have any harsh fumes.
+You will have a clean and disinfected home without the strong smell of bleach.

 4) Magic Eraser Sponges – These are a generic brand and they are a fraction of the price of the real thing.
 And the best thing is, they work just as well!
 I have these exact ones and I use them all the time.

 5) Blind Cleaner Brush – Let’s face it, cleaning blinds is a major pain!
 It takes a lot of time and it’s a lot of work.
 This tool is super helpful and does a great job, but keep in mind, you’re still cleaning blinds and it will still take work and time.

 6) Glass Cleaner – If you want something that is actually streakless, this is the glass cleaner for you!
 It works wonders on windows, mirrors, and the always foggy interior windshield😉

 7) An absolute must-have is Blue Dawn Dish Soap.
 I use this to wash dishes but it has so many other uses as well!
 Cleaning up spills and stains on carpets, a degreaser in the kitchen, washing the outside of the fridge, oven, and dishwasher, etc…the list could go on and on!

 8) A Good Mop (or 3) – My recommendation for mops really deserves its own post lol!
 I love mops (not mopping – I hate mopping) and I love buying them, so I have a bit of a collection.